 The most important point is that mere studies is not important.
 The teacher has a special role to play in taking the children far away from rote learning.
 The transition from the eighth standard up to standard ten, that is, the school final stage is vital.
 Similarly, at the college level, the teachers have a big role in counseling of children.
 The teachers have to take on the challenge.
 In these changing times, the Guru in each teacher needs to be seen in total.
 There is no need for any external source for teachers to be motivated in this regard.
 Sincerity and passion to do things differently are two imperatives that will make a huge difference in the end.

 A teacher should be able to see the inner strengths of the students and they should be encouraged to excel in those areas.
-A real teacher should understand the student's Strengths and weaknesses and work on those lines where his weaknesses will become his strong points in achieving his goals.
-At the same time, he should be able to see the student will develop in the line of his interest and excel.
+A real teacher should understand the student's strengths and weaknesses and work on those lines where his weaknesses will become his strong points in achieving his goals.
+At the same time, he should be able to see that the student will develop in the line of his interest and excel.

 But these days is this possible or anyone is really doing this.
 If really somebody wants to work on a student the other duties of the teacher may not allow him.
 So what I feel is the parents should become the first teacher's of their children and see that they will be properly guided and see that they will excel in their lives.